joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 tags: [_Phase4, _Bicycle, _HowTo]
 ---

-I spent the middle part of August traveling internationally with a Brompton bicycle -- the trip involved city riding, country riding, air travel, rail travel -- but no automobiles.
+I spent the much of July traveling internationally with a Brompton bicycle -- the trip involved city riding, country riding, air travel, rail travel -- but no automobiles.

 _<b>This was much easier than I anticipated.</b>_